AdriMil/MdToPDF/README.md

 **Run the container** \
 `docker run --name ConvertMdToPdf -it --rm -v .:/app/pdf_documentation  md_to_pdf:latest`\
-**Comment:** final pdf will be save inside container on path */app/pdf_documentation*.
-Then a volume is mounted to be able to get this pdf.
-This volume is use to add inside the container the .md files that you want convert into pdf.
+**Comment:** A volume is used to mount wihtin the container your .md files that you want convert into pdf.
+As result, the generated .pdf file will be save inside the container in path */app/pdf_documentation*.
+Thanks to this volume you will be able to get the generated .pdf file.

 **Add extra env var**
-* DEBUG: If DEBUG is not empty (no matter the value), debug will be activated and some prompt will appears.
+* DEBUG: If DEBUG is not empty (no matter the value), debug will be activated and some prompts will appears.
-* TO_EXCLUDE: Add words or files names to exclude from the convertion.
+* TO_EXCLUDE: Files names that you do not want add in the generated pdf.
-* FILE_NAME: file name used for created files (.md and .pdf).
+* FILE_NAME: Name of the generated files (.md and .pdf).
 Do not add extension.
-If not defined, default value is "Documentation".
+Default value is "Documentation".

 Command example with these var env: \
 `docker run --name ConvertMdToPdf -it --rm -v .:/app/pdf_documentation -e DEBUG=True  -e TO_EXCLUDE="README,test.md" -e FILE_NAME="MyFileName" md_to_pdf:latest`